w3c/wai-accessibility-principles/index.md

 necessary that:

--   Headings, lists, tables, input fields, and content structures are marked-up properly;
+-   Headings, lists, tables, input fields, and content structures are marked-up properly
--   Sequences of information or instructions are independent of any presentation;
+-   Sequences of information or instructions are independent of any presentation
--   Browsers and assistive technologies provide settings to customize the presentation.
+-   Browsers and assistive technologies provide settings to customize the presentation

 Meeting this requirement allows content to be correctly read aloud, enlarged, or adapted to meet the needs and preferences of different